imfl/data-mining/README.md

 ![demo](image/demo.gif)

 *A demo of my code.
-Note how fast the optimized algorithms are, compared with brutal force.*
-*Over 95% of the computation is saved.*
+Note how fast the optimized algorithms are, compared with brutal force.
+More than 95% of the computations are skipped.*

 ## Introducing Dynamic Time Warping Distance into Matrix Profile